IIIF/api/source/api/auth/0.9/index.md

 ### 2.5.
 Error Conditions

 The response from the client identity service or the access token service may be an error.
-The body of the response _MUST_ be in JSON with the following template.
-In the case of the JSONP request for the access token service, it _MUST_ be wrapped in the callback function.
+The error _MUST_ be supplied as JSON with the following template.
+For browser-based clients using postMessage, the error object must be sent to the client via script, in the same way as the token is sent.
+For direct requests the response body is the raw JSON.

 ``` json-doc
 {